The Nikon D850 is now over three years old, but if you're looking for a stills-focused DSLR, it remains one of the best you can buy.

 - 4K video capture

-While the D810 retained the same 36.3MP resolution as the groundbreaking Nikon D800/D800e, it's been eclipsed by both the 50.6MP Canon EOS 5DS and 42.2MP Sony Alpha A7R II.
-The D850, though, gets an all-new 45.4MP full-frame back-illuminated sensor (BSI), which is a hefty increase in pixels over the D810, and only marginally behind the 5DS.
+While the D810 retained the same 36.3MP resolution as the groundbreaking Nikon D800/D800e, it was later eclipsed by both the 50.6MP Canon EOS 5DS and 42.2MP Sony Alpha A7R II.
+The D850, though, got an all-new 45.7MP full-frame back-illuminated sensor (BSI), which was a hefty increase in pixels over the D810, and only marginally behind the 5DS.

 Thanks to the light-collecting elements being closer to the surface of the sensor, the BSI design should deliver better low-light performance than previous sensors.
 Just as we've seen with the D810 (and D800e), the D850 forgoes an anti-aliasing filter, which means even more detail can be eked out of the sensor, although there is the added risk of moiré patterning.